Kentipedia

 • Usage Monitoring and Optimization: Analyzing flow logs can help identify network usage patterns, top talkers, and cross-region traffic, which can inform decisions for network optimization, capacity planning, and cost reduction.

-• Compliance: Flow logs can be used to verify network isolation and ensure compliance with enterprise access rules and regulatory requirements.
+• Compliance and Regulatory Auditing: Flow logs can be used to verify network isolation and ensure compliance with enterprise access rules and regulatory requirements.
+Flow logs provide a reliable record of network activity, aiding in compliance with standards like PCI DSS or HIPAA.

 • Troubleshooting: VPC Flow Logs can help diagnose overly restrictive security group rules or network access control list (ACL) configurations that may be causing connectivity issues.